DavidRMorphew/google-books-cli/README.md

     end
 ```

-* The code for the user-selection-of-a-book method (`ask_user_for_book_choice`) would need to be modified to use the results of this method.
+* The code for the user-selection-of-a-book method (`ask_user_for_book_choice`) would need to be modified to use the results of the new `display_books_by_attribute()` method.

-Formatting: while the formatting for author names has been standardized, titles and subtitles could undergo modification for standardization, with code that splits the title string into array elements, checks to see if an element is an initial or non-initial article ('a', 'an', 'the') or preposition (e.g. 'with') and then capitalizes each word (except for non-initial articles and prepositions) before joining those elements back into a title string.
+Formatting: formatting for author names has been standardized, but titles and subtitles could also be standardized.
+One could, for instance, write code that splits the title string into array elements, checks to see if an element is an initial or non-initial article ('a', 'an', 'the') or preposition (e.g. 'with') and then capitalizes each word (except for non-initial articles and prepositions) before joining those elements back into a string.

 ## License
 [MIT](https://opensource.org/licenses/MIT)